top of page

 I was blessed to have gone through elementary, middle, and high school with the same group of people, some of whom I still call friends.
 I eventually realized how special that was.

 Going into sophomore year, we were making course selections.
 My friend suggested a class called “Journalism” as an elective credit.
-I had zero urge to take the class, but I needed that elective credit, so I took it.
+I had zero urge to take the class, but I needed that credit, so I took it.

 The world has its ways.